Thursday 2nd Oct 2025 @ 7:00 pm –

 Further Information

-• It is on the corner of Mounts Bay Road and Hackett Drive, on the river side.
-Walk 10 metres inside from entrance doorway and the room is on your left.
+- Forrest Hall, at the University of Western Australia is on the corner of Mounts Bay Road and Hackett Drive, on the river side.
+When you arrive, walk ten metres through the entrance and the room will be on your left.

-• There is free parking after 5pm in UWA, also along Hackett Drive.
+- There is free parking after 5pm in UWA and along Hackett Drive